maanvitandon/maanvitandon/README.md

-- 👋 Hi, I’m @maanvitandon
+- 👋 Hi, I’m @maanvitandon.
+I am a first year MBA student at NMIMS University.
 - 👀 I’m interested in software development and data science.
 Web Development is a  domain which brings out the best creativity in me.
 - 🌱 I’m currently learning frameworks.
 - 📫 You can reach me at my LinkedIn- https://www.linkedin.com/in/maanvi-tandon-50381a1b9/